-About Therapy
+About Psychotherapy

-All counselling or psychotherapy starts with an initial session in which we discuss your needs and situation in detail, and where you can find out more about my approach to therapy.
+All psychotherapy starts with an initial session in which we discuss your needs and situation in detail, and where you can find out more about my approach to therapy.
 After that session we may decide to take our work together further or I may suggest a colleague or specialist agency that you can approach for more suitable help.
 Where necessary, I liaise with GPs or other professionals involved in your care.

-About Therapy #02What is Counselling?
+What is Counselling?

 Counselling is about exploring and gaining insight into distress that has arisen, usually as a result of something current and acute, something that has flared up very recently.

-About Therapy #03What is the difference between Counselling & Psychotherapy?
+What is the difference between Counselling & Psychotherapy?

-It may become apparent during our assessment that you would benefit more from longer-term psychodynamic psychotherapy than from short-term counselling.
-This may be the case, for example, if your difficulties are more deeply rooted, or if you have been struggling with destructive patterns of behaviour over a long period.
+Psychotherapy is indicated if your difficulties are more deeply rooted, or if you have been struggling with destructive patterns of behaviour over a long period.

 Psychodynamic psychotherapy aims to increase the awareness of your ‘inner world’ and the influence it holds over your relationships, both from the past and in the present.
 It differs from most other therapies in that it aims for a much deeper change in personal and emotional development.